Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 ### Courant Condition and Real-Mass Simulation ###

-It is noted, however, that the Gauss's equation must be corrected for t>0 time steps as finite errors in the divergence term accumulate.
-This is true when a discrete coordinate space is used in any method.
+It is noted, however, that the Gauss's law must be corrected for t>0 time steps as finite errors in the divergence term accumulate.
+That is the reason why the longitudinal electric field as above is used in the discrete coordinate space in any method.
 Also, all the explicit simulation code must satisfy the Courant condition, that is, Dx(length)/Dt(time step) > c, the speed of light.
 Otherwise, a simulation is overflown quite shortly.